LE ROCQUIER SCHOOL POLICY FOR ASSESSMENT DECISIONS

 Examinations and Procedures Relating to Examinations

 All candidates should note that the Awarding Bodies are often unable to process appeals and queries relating to the examinations process, timetabling, internal assessment or complaints from students or parents.
 All queries of this type must be raised in the first instance with Le Rocquier School’s Examinations Officer.
-Should a complaint relating to the administration of some part of the exams process be made against the Examinations Officer, this must first be notified to T Balston [name of person].
+Should a complaint relating to the administration of some part of the exams process be made against the Examinations Officer, this must first be notified to the Examinations Officer.

 At the time of the exams, candidates must be aware of the JCQ ‘Warning to Candidates’, a copy of which is posted inside and outside of each examinations room.
 During examinations, candidates must follow any instructions given to them by the Invigilators, member of the Examinations Office staff or any Invigilator present.
 Candidates must also be aware of the regulations regarding the submission of coursework, particularly those relating to the proper acknowledgement of sources.
 Failure to do so can result in the Awarding Bodies or the JCQ setting penalties which can include official reprimands, loss of examination marks or in extreme cases the loss of all examination results and banning from future examinations.